vincenzoursano/mint-collection-tezos/README.md

-# mint-collection-objkt.com
+# mint-collection-tezos
-Minting collection of NFTs on Objkt.com with Kukai wallet.
+Minting collection of NFTs on Objkt.com or Rarible with Kukai wallet.